 The red seat in Fenway’s bleachers – Section 42, Row 37, Seat 21 – is where a Williams home run landed in 1946, 502 feet from home plate.
 By a weird turn of events, this is exactly the same distance as the official longest home run ever hit at the original Yankee Stadium, by Mickey Mantle to that park’s center field bleachers in 1964 (not to be confused with the 3 times he hit the façade atop the upper deck in right field).

-But in his book The Year Babe Ruth Hit 104 Home Runs, referring to 1921 when, if the teams Ruth played against had then been playing in the parks they play in now, with their current, shorter, outfield distances, Ruth would have hit a lot more than his official 59, in 1926 Ruth hit one into Fenway’s bleachers that went around 545 feet.
-But Williams' 502-footer is probably the longest ever hit there by a home player, though that can't be certain, as righthanded sluggers like Jimmie Foxx, Jim Rice and Manny Ramirez hit some blasts over the Green Monster and Lansdowne Street that may have been longer.
+But in his book The Year Babe Ruth Hit 104 Home Runs, referring to 1921 when, if the teams Ruth played against had then been playing in the parks they play in now, with their current, shorter, outfield distances, Bill Jenkinson argued that Ruth would have hit a lot more than his official 59.
+According to Jenkinson's book, in 1926 Ruth hit one into Fenway’s bleachers that went around 545 feet.
+But Williams' 502-footer is probably the longest ever hit there by a home player, though that can't be certain, as righthanded sluggers like Jimmie Foxx, Jim Rice and Manny Ramirez hit some blasts over the Green Monster and Lansdowne Street that may have been longer than Ted's or, conceivably, Babe's blasts.

 In the middle of the 8th inning, the public-address system plays Neil Diamond’s 1969 hit “Sweet Caroline.”
 This song has nothing to do with Boston, or New England, or the team.
 Neil Diamond is not a Red Sox fan: Like the Dodgers, he started in Brooklyn, moved to Los Angeles, and, unlike most Brooklynites, stayed loyal to the Dodgers.
 And 1969 was not a particularly special year for the team.
 So why this song?
 Whoever knows for sure, he isn’t talking.